Extending and improving conical bicombings: Conical bicombings as fixed points

 \subsection{A fixed point result and its applications}

 The following proposition is due Kijima \cite{MR881533}.
-Its proof is a straightforward adaption of a well-known result in the fixed point theory of Banach spaces due to Mitchell \cite{MR267414}.
+It can be proved by slightly adapting the proof of a well-known result from the fixed point theory of Banach spaces by Mitchell \cite{MR267414}.

-\begin{Prop}[Theorem 1 of \cite{MR881533}] Let \((X,d)\) be a compact metric space with a conical bicombing.
-If \(S\) is a left reversible semigroup consisting of 1-Lipschitz self-maps of \(X\), then there exists a point \(x_\ast\in X\) such that \(f(x_\ast)=x_\ast\) for all \(f\in S\). \end{Prop}
+\begin{Prop}[Theorem 1 of \cite{MR881533}] Let \(X\) be a compact metric space admitting a conical bicombing.
+If \(S\) is a left reversible semigroup consisting of 1-Lipschitz self-maps of \(X\), then \(S\) has a common fixed point in \(X\), that is, there is \(x_\ast\in X\) such that \(f(x_\ast)=x_\ast\) for all \(f\in S\). \end{Prop}

-A semigroup \(S\) is \textit{left reversible} if for all \(a, b \in S\), there exist \(c, d\in S\) with \(ac=bd\).
+Here, a semigroup \(S\) is \textit{left reversible} if for all \(a, b \in S\), there exist \(c, d\in S\) such that \(ac=bd\).
 For instance, every group and every abelian semigroup is left reversible.
-By the use of Lemmas \ref{lem:compact} and \ref{lem:C-biBicombing}, and Proposition \ref{lem:fixed}, certain results of \cite{MR3563261, MR3096307} may be derived via short fixed points arguments.
+By the use of Lemmas \ref{lem:C-biBicombing} and \ref{lem:compact}, and Proposition \ref{lem:fixed}, certain results of \cite{MR3563261}, \cite{MR3096307} may be derived via straightforward fixed points arguments.
 For example:

-\begin{Lem} Let \((X, d)\) be a proper metric space.
-If \(X\) admits a conical bicombing, then \(X\) admits a reversible conical bicombing. \end{Lem}
+\begin{Lem} Let \(X\) be a proper metric space admitting a conical bicombing \(\phi\).
+Then \(X\) also admits a reversible conical bicombing.
+Moreover, the subset \(\RCBI(X)\subset \CBI(X)\) of all reversible conical bicombings on \(X\) is closed and \(\Phi\)-convex. \end{Lem}